Delete Registry Key and Values using Powershell

 }

-The screenshot below shows that the script was executed successfully, deleting the Status registry entry under the HKLM:\Software\cloudinfra.net registry path.
+Below screenshot shows that the script is executed successfully, deleting the Status registry entry under the HKLM:\Software\cloudinfra.net registry path.

 This particular registry entry had a data type of String.
 Since the $match variable was set to String, it matched both the display name and data type values, leading to the removal of the registry entry.